textpattern/textpattern-toolbelt/README.md

 ## Textpattern release build process

-When it comes time to bundle up a development version for release, the following process should be followed to ensure smooth continued development.
+To bundle up a development version of Textpattern for general release, the following process should be followed to ensure smooth continued development.

 #### Notes